Table of Contents

 By now, you have the basic knowledge to build a logging strategy for your Kubernetes cluster.
 And you should definitely put some effort into it, whether you choose an internal logging system or a third-party solution.
 It's crucial to have all logs in one place where you can visualize and analyze them as they enable you to monitor and troubleshoot your Kubernetes environment easily.
 That way, you can reduce the odds of anomalies occurring on the customer's end.

 Implementing a logging infrastructure is not an easy process nor quick.
 But have in mind that once you have a proper system set in place, instead of losing time scaling your logging infrastructure, you can focus on monitoring key metrics that help to scale your product and, ultimately, grow your revenue.
-Check out our Guide to Kubernetes Monitoring and learn how to track cluster performance and our guide about monitoring and alerting if you need a refresher on why you need to monitor your applications in the first place.
+Check out our guide to Kubernetes monitoring and learn how to track cluster performance and our guide about monitoring and alerting if you need a refresher on why you need to monitor your applications in the first place.